Moore Park Tennis Club Rules

 (c) For instructions on booking a guest see the Court Reserve FAQs.

 (d) Guests are required to follow Club rules and the Club code.
 Members are responsible for having their guests obey Club rules.
 Members whose guests break the rules may face suspension of booking and therefore playing privileges, or other penalties as deemed appropriate.
 The Club reserves the right to refuse guest privileges to players with a history of breaking the rules.

-(a) A non-member is a person who is not a member of the Club and not a guest of member.
+(a) A non-member is a person who is not a member of the Club and not a guest of a member.
 Before being allowed to play at MPTC, non-Members must check in with the Clubhouse Attendant.
-Non-members can only begin to play if no other non-members have been registered for the day, no guests are playing on the courts, and if two courts are free.

-(b) Non-Members will be allowed to play after informing the Club Monitors of their names, and after paying a fee of $10.
+(b) Non-Members will be allowed to play after informing the Club Monitors of their names, and after paying a fee of $10 by electronic money transfer.
 Club Monitors are required to confirm the booking and payment before allowing play.

 (c) Non-Members must comply with the Club Rules and Code of Conduct.